explosion/spaCy/website/docs/api/top-level.md

 also details on the Python and OS environment, output, and system usage metrics.
-You can manage running experiments, see `diffs` with other experiments, and share analyses through custom visualizations with your team at [Comet.ML](https://www.comet.ml/) .
-Of course, you can control exactly which items are logged, or not, through configuration settings.
+You can manage running experiments, see `diffs` with other experiments, and share analyses through custom visualizations with your team at [Comet.ML](https://www.comet.ml/).
+You can control which items are logged through configuration settings.
 To create your Comet.ML API key, visit:
 [www.comet.ml/docs/python-sdk/spacy](https://www.comet.ml/docs/python-sdk/spacy/)